tytydraco/yessleep/out/Jane_texted_me_today_She_was_my_mistress_20_years_ago.md

 The doorbell rings.

-“Who is it?” my wife asks, moving toward the door, but I stop her.
+“Who is it?” my wife asks, moving toward the door.

 “I’ll get it,” I say, stepping in front of her.